 Entegris is organized into three segments to reflect its product portfolio and role in semiconductor manufacturing.
 The ‘Specialty Chemical and Engineered Materials’ segment offers products such as hazardous gasses and high-fidelity coatings.
 The ‘Microcontamination Control’ segment offers filters to ensure materials purity.
 The ‘Advanced Materials Handling’ segment offers technologies to safely and consistently transport materials and products throughout the manufacturing process.Other competitors who provide materials and chemicals to semiconductor manufacturers include Pall Corporation (part of Danaher (NYSE:DHR)), Shin-Etsu Polymer (TYO:7970), Gemu Valves, and DuPont (NYSE:DD).

-Entegris's revenue growth over the last three years has been very strong, averaging 30.6% annually.
-And as you can see below, last year has been especially strong, with quarterly revenue growing from $649.6 million to $922.4 million.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Entegris's revenue growth over the last three years has been strong, averaging 25.9% annually.
+But as you can see below, its revenue declined from $946.1 million in the same quarter last year to $812.3 million.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-Entegris reported an operating margin of 22.2% in Q1, down 5.9 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Entegris reported an operating margin of 20.7% in Q4, down 2.5 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Operating margins have been trending down over the last year, averaging 24.3%.
-Not a great indicator for Entegris, whose operating margins are already a bit below average for semiconductors, driven by only modest pricing power and cost controls.
+Entegris's operating margins have been trending down over the last year, averaging 21.8%.
+This is a bad sign for Entegris, whose margins are already below average for semiconductor companies.
+To its credit, however, the company's margins suggest modest pricing power and cost controls.

 Earnings, Cash & Competitive Moat

-Wall St analysts are expecting earnings per share to decline 14.7% over the next twelve months, although estimates are likely to change post earnings.
+Analysts covering Entegris expect earnings per share to grow 25.4% over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Entegris's free cash flow came in at $17.9 million in Q1, down 187% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Entegris's free cash flow came in at $21.99 million in Q4, up 119% year on year.

 Is Now The Time?

-Entegris's price to earnings ratio based on the next twelve months is 28.6x.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+Entegris's price-to-earnings ratio based on the next 12 months is 37.4x.
+While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.